Supporting education and evidence-based innovations in public safety

 After the George Floyd tragedy in the United States, three founding members each wrote op-eds to various papers.
 David Cassels, now the President of C-CPR wrote about the need for policing to shift back to being peace-keepers and not peace-makers.
 Peace-keepers are about the community; not about intervening with a heavy hand unless safety is at risk.
 Togbi Nyaho Tamakloe wrote about the reality of People of Colour in North America and the long history of slavery followed by continuing racism that inhibits opportunity.
-John Lilley wrote about the Royal College of Physicians and Surgeons and Canada as a model for police training.
+John Lilley wrote about the Royal College of Physicians and Surgeons of Canada as a model for police training.

 Lots of conversations ensued.
 The group of believers in change for policing grew to 20 or 30 of whom 15 were core in forming our non-profit society.

 Coalition For Canadian Police Reform